erdc/air-water-vv/2d/numericalTanks/nonlinearWaves/README.rst

 This case tests demonstrates the ability of PROTEUS to simulate the generation and propagation of non-linear waves as well as their absorption.

+The python test file named ``test_nonlinearWaves.py`` is made up of three tests:
+* The first one is to know if the case can run.
+* The second test is to validate the results comparing them to the theory.
+For this case we will compare the numerical and theoretical wave height in the middle of the tank.
+* The third one is to test the reflection.
+One can run this test file typing ``py.test --boxed test_nonlinearWaves.py``.

 References
 ----------